mariomui/_dataview-views-and-macros/~view-for-custom-hot-keys-for-obsidian-timestamp-plugin-MUID-701.md

   * Dependencies
     * Requires knowledge of the plugin name

-* ℹ To create similar hotkey views for another plugin, use [[wip_viewfn-to-recall-hot-key]] on a new note.
+* ℹ To create similar hotkey views for another plugin, use [[wip--viewfn-to-recall-hot-key]] on a new note.

 # =